 The Sebastian Cemetery (Sebastiansfriedhof) was built in the style of an Italian Campo Santo at the end of 16th century.
-Among others here one can find the graves of Mozart’s widow and of Paracelsus, founder of the discipline of toxicology.
-[German]
+You find here the graves of Mozart’s widow and Paracelsus, founder of the discipline of toxicology.

 On a research tour about my father’s life I also visited the cemetery of the Austro-Hungarian navy in Pula.
 The natural harbour of this city served as Austria’s main naval base until 1918.